 In 1973, O’Hara returned to the Charlestown Navy Yard to document, with a series of pencil sketches, the beginning of Constitution‘s brief dry docking from April 1973 to April 1974.
 The vantage point in the scene below is from the steps on the port side of Dry Dock 1.
 With a few quick pencil strokes, O’Hara gives a sense of the massive height of Constitution, the depth of the dry dock, and the scale of the ship restorers as they go about their work.

-Cheslie D’Andrea, whom we introduced in Part I, created paintings that span Constitution‘s career across 200 years, from her construction in 1795-1797 to her restoration in 1992-1996.
+Cheslie D’Andrea, whom we introduced in Part I, created paintings that span Constitution‘s career across 200 years, from its construction in 1795-1797 to its restoration in 1992-1996.
 The acrylic painting below shows “Old Ironsides” being readied to enter Dry Dock 1 for the beginning of a major four-year rebuild and restoration in the 1990s.
 This work captures the early morning sunrise over Boston Harbor as the tugs and work boats are brought alongside the ship.
 The mood is quiet, reflective, and hopeful.
 Even though this is an unfinished work, with perspective gridlines still visible in the sky, D’Andrea included such details as the supporting wale shores floating in the dock ready to be pulled into place, the ship restorer in the foreground with his hard hat and life vest, and the flock of gulls wheeling around the tugs.
-This painting will be on display in the USS Constitution Museum’s upcoming Boarding Party & Collections Open House on May 25, 2016.

 At the conclusion of the 1992-1996 restoration, the U.S. Navy determined that USS Constitution was structurally strong enough to sail.
 On July 21, 1997, for the first time in 116 years, “Old Ironsides” sailed unassisted off the coast of Marblehead, Massachusetts.
 Just as Gordon Grant’s 1926 painting supported Constitution‘s first significant 20th century restoration, Paul Garnett’s imaginary depiction (seen below) celebrates the culmination of the last major restoration of the 20th century and the 200th anniversary of the ship’s launch.
 Garnett followed Constitution‘s sail off Marblehead from a small boat, taking photographs that he would later use as inspiration for his painting.
 Rather than strict reportage, he chose to use artistic license to create a scene in Boston Harbor that encapsulates the emotion, excitement, and celebration of the event.

-Today, USS Constitution continues to inspire artists of all mediums, whether she is floating majestically in Boston Harbor or temporarily dry docked for necessary preservation work.
+Today, USS Constitution continues to inspire artists of all mediums, whether the is floating majestically in Boston Harbor or temporarily dry docked for necessary preservation work.